nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ## Generator

 Generators are programs to create new Cells for given type definitions.
 Generators run on the client that starts a transaction.
 It uses user inputs and existing Cells as inputs, and create new Cells with new states.
-Transactions are comprised of the inputs and the ouputs of generators, and the Cell unlock scripts. (see Figure 5)
+Transactions are comprised of the inputs and the outputs of generators, and the Cell unlock scripts. (see Figure 5)

 Validator and Generator and use the same algorithms or different algorithms ([Overview](#overview)).
 Generator can take one of more types of Cells as inputs, and can generate one of more types of Cells as outputs.